awsdocs/aws-cdk-guide/v2/cli.md

     Analytics: "v2:deflate64:H4sIAND9SGAAAzXKSw5AMBAA0L1b2PdzBYnEAdio3RglglY60zQi7u6TWL/XKmNUlxeQSOKwaPTBqrNhwEWU3hGHiCzK0dWWfAxoL/Fd8mvk+QkS/0X6BdjnCdgmOOQKWz+AqqLDt2Y3YMnLYWwAAAA="
 ```

-The `Analytics` property is a gzipped, base64\-encoded, prefix\-encoded list of the constructs present in the stack\.
+The `Analytics` property is a gzipped, base64\-encoded, prefix\-encoded list of the constructs in the stack\.

 To opt out of version reporting, use one of the following methods:
 + Use the cdk command with the \-\-no\-version\-reporting argument to opt out for a single command\.